cloudfour/lighthouse-parade/README.md

 The default report format is CSV, but this flag can me manually changed at the top of `lighthouse_task.js`.
 Each report will be written to a `reports/` directory in the same directory as the input CSV file.

+### Generate Lighthouse reports

+`npm run combine -- <path/to/reports/dir>`

+Ex: `npm run reports -- data/1595551804243/reports`  (substitute path with any directory with reports)

+Generates a single spreadsheet with rows for each individual Lighthouse report found in the directory

 ## @TODO

 - [ ] Bundle individual Lighthouse CSV reports into aggregated report (with metrics)